The voices of suffering

 Mernegar Dorgoly’s The Buried Secrets of Peonies is a collection of eight short stories.
 Set in Iran during Ayatollah Ruhollah Khomeini’s rule, each story reflects the lives of ordinary people under the new theocratic government.

-Looking back to history, Ayatollah Ruhollah Khomeini was the key figure in the Iranian Revolution, also known as Islamic Revolution or 1979 Revolution.
+Looking back to history, Ayatollah Ruhollah Khomeini was the key figure in the Iranian Revolution, also known as the Islamic Revolution or The 1979 Revolution.
 It was a series of dramatic events aimed at ousting the 2,500 years of patriotic Persian monarchy of Mohammad Reza Shah Pahlavi.
 The uprising successfully uprooted and drove Pahlavi to exile on January 16, 1979.

 Soon after the monarch’s departure, Khomeini established the Islamic Republic based on the principle of rule by the Islamic jurists.
 The new theocratic government allowed the clerics to hold powerful governmental roles.